 I not only had not ridden bicycle much in over 14 years, but I had gained weight, a lot of weight.

 I was also riding a heavier Walmart Bicycle that needed to be greased in the wheel sockets/barrings.

 As I continued to ride, and lost weight, bought a new bicycle....riding the Mickelson became much easier and a lot more fun...

 Later Note~~ Deron and I play on the Trail in this are often.
 This is the closest part of the Trail to where we live.
 We ride it on our Bicycles, and also Snowshoe and CC Ski in this steep inclined area.

 RIDING THE ENTIRE MICKELSON TRAIL ~ SECTION BY SECTION

-Deron and I are enjoying the Mickelson Trail.
-While we may never ride it End To End, that is, one ride, sleeping between sections, but riding the trail in several days time.
-We are riding it in sections, all sections.
+Deron and I are enjoying/have enjoyed riding the entire Mickelson Trail.
+While we may never ride it End To End, that is, rode in one long ride, sleeping between sections, but riding the trail in several days time.
+We are/have riding it in sections, all sections many times over.